NLnetLabs/unbound-manual/source/index.rst

 ..
 Unbound User Manual master file

 ..
-Warning:: This project has been launched in March 2020 and has the goal to
-             replace the `existing documentation
+Warning:: This project has the goal to replace the `existing documentation
              <https://www.nlnetlabs.nl/documentation/unbound/>`_ with an
              open source community project. **This is a work in progress.**
+             A skeleton and table of contents is in place but not every page has been written.

+             Do you love to write and know your way around DNS and Unbound?
+             Help us expand unbound.readthedocs.io and we'll compensate you for your time.
+Contact us at docs@nlnetlabs.nl to apply.

 Unbound by NLnet Labs
 =====================